Russian Poems in Translation

 This page contains a few Russian poems that I have translated.
 Russian for me is essentially a hobby.
 I never studied Russian at university but did an intensive Russian language course prior to being posted to Moscow for three years.
 That was in the mid-1970s.

-Becoming interested in and getting involved in Russian literature in the Russian language has happened more recently – post 2000.
+Becoming interested in and getting involved in Russian literature in the Russian language have happened more recently – post 2000.
 This new ‘enlightenment’ has introduced me to poets I previously had no knowledge of.
-I spent a few years simply enjoying the feel of understanding what they were saying by getting my head around their use of Russian.
-It was much later that I tried my hand at translating in translation poetry.
+I spent a few years simply enjoying the feel of understanding what they were saying by getting my head around their use of the Russian language.
+It was much later that I tried my hand at translating into something akin to translated poetry.

 My translations are probably not likely to gain me entry to the halls of approved translators.
 I have not always retained the original rhyme or rhythm patterns; and maybe wandered beyond the bounds of the Russian phraseology.
 I take heart, however, at the comment from Vladimir Nabokov quoted in my Pushkin Poems page on this site.
 In the context of Pushkin’s poem titled simple “To ***” (one of a few with that illuminating title):